Yamanaka Castle

 How do I get to Yamanaka Castle?

 The nearest station is Mishima Station (JR Tokaido Shinkansen / JR Tokaido Main Line).
-It is approximately a 0-minute walk from the station.
+From there it is about 0 minutes on foot.
 Bus from Mishima Station (Tokai Bus, bound for Gotemba or Hakone) stops at Yamanaka-jo (Yamakura-jo Iriguchi) — approximately 25 minutes.
 Bus runs several times daily; confirm schedule before departure.
-Parking: Free parking available at the castle ruins entrance on National Route 1.
-Mishima Station is a Shinkansen stop — excellent access from Tokyo (35 min), Nagoya, or Osaka.
-Accessible with a JR Pass.

 How much does Yamanaka Castle cost to enter?